 Outstanding outcomes in infectious diseases

 The numbers below help show you how Children’s is delivering quality care.
-The categories are ones chosen by the Institute of Medicine as good measures of health care quality.
+See how Children’s ranks on six quality of care measures.

 Finding new ways to improve comfort and care